skyecard/skye-widgets/README.md

 The script will bring in all of its CSS and dependencies, and register the button click events

-Guide: Installation guide is located at https://tools.skyecard.com.au/digital/widgets
+Guide: Setup guide is located at https://tools.skyecard.com.au/digital/widgets

 # Local Test
 To switch between local testing and online deployment, you will make changes in the following 2 places:

-in /src/config.ts (/src/nz/config.ts for New Zealand):
+in /src/config.ts:

 change "baseContentUrl"